 What is Vichyssoise?

 Vichyssoise is a French potato soup that is served cold.
 Good news for Vichyssoise lovers who are looking for a healthier version.
-This vegan cauliflower leek soup tastes great served cold or hot, making it a great substitute for the French classic and a fantastic soup to serve during hot weather.
+This vegan leek soup without potatoes tastes great served cold or hot, making it a great substitute for the French classic and a fantastic soup to serve during hot weather.

-How to make this soup
+How to make leek soup without potatoes

 Debra’s Pro Tips